-The data we analyze from the real estate entity, the geodata and the picture will then all be used as input for the text robot.
+The data we analyse from the real estate entity, the geodata and the picture will then all be used as input for the text robot.
 This is often a more challenging task than formulating some templates in the "robot writer tool".
 The better insights you can build, the more newsworthy the articles you can generate.

 2. Text template design

 We believe we have the most feature rich template design tool on the market.
 When writing a text we can for example consider whether something has already been mentioned in a previous text segment.
 An example is if we have written about John Doe having scored 10 goals in the game, we ensure that we don't repeat this in the next segments.